 Paragraph II.
-Qualifications. (a) Appellate and superior court judges shall have been admitted to practice law for seven years.
+Qualifications. (a) Appellate, superior, and state-wide business court judges shall have been admitted to practice law for seven years.

 (b) State court judges shall have been admitted to practice law for seven years, provided that this requirement shall be five years in the case of state court judges elected or appointed in the year 2000 or earlier.
 Juvenile court judges shall have been admitted to practice law for five years.